wagtail/rfcs/draft/rfc-13-page-locking.rst

 Abstract
 ========
-Provide a way to prevent user overriding changes when multiple users open a page for editing.
+Provide a way to prevent users overriding changes when multiple users open a page for editing.

 Specification
 =============